EllieWacker/EllieWacker/README.md

 A complete puppy adoption management system built using C#.
 Including a desktop version built with Windows Presentation Foundation (WPF) and a web version built using ASP.NET MVC.

 ### 🐕 [Dog Breeder Site (Java)](https://github.com/EllieWacker/wacker-project)
 A Java-based version of my dog breeder site!
-Built with Java Servlets and JSP, this user-friendly web app allows visitors to browse adoptable dogs, with features like dynamic content rendering, form handling, and server-side logic.
+Built with Java Servlets and JSP.
+This user-friendly web app allows visitors to browse adoptable dogs, with features like dynamic content rendering, form handling, and server-side logic.

 ### 🍦 [Stitch Website (HTML/JavaScript/CSS)](https://github.com/EllieWacker/StitchWebsite)
 A fun website all about Stitch!
 Featuring an interactive ice cream game and a quiz!
 I built this in high school with HTML, JavaScript, and CSS.